suhdev/scenario-sysdoc/README.md

     * index.html: the final HTML file.
 2. src: contains the source code files written in TypeScript.
     * controllers: contains controller ReactJS components.
 Each of these components has its own action space, state space, and reducer in the application.
-    * ui: stateless components that serve as the building blocks of the application.
+    * views: stateless components that serve as the building blocks of the application.
     * services: components that deal with third-party APIs, business logic, etc.
     * contants.tsx: includes global constants used across the different components of the application.
     * main.tsx: a file that serves as the entry point of the application and mainly responsible for bootstrapping the application.